 - Rest of world (Australia, New Zealand, Hong Kong, South Africa, Seychelles, Shenzhen, Singapore, Israel)

 MapsAs you can see, I have included links to maps for each run.
 Thanks to the folks at www.mapmyrun.com, anyone can quickly and easily map their running routes, which I've done.
 There are, of course, also apps available to automatically map a run in real-time when using a GPS-phone.

 The map should open in a new tab or window.
 You can toggle between distances in miles or kilometers.
-To save the GPS waypoints, just click on the "Export This Route"-link, as seen in this screenshot:
+To save the GPS waypoints, just click on the "Export This Route"-link (to the right of the map), as seen in this screenshot:

 CommentsPlease add your comments to any route if you want to add your own experiences to extend/correct anything that I've placed here.
 The more useful information, the better!